prosper20/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 12-file_type script prints the type of the file /tmp/iamafile.
 The 13-symbolic_link script creates a symbolic link to /bin/ls, named __ls__.
 The 14-copy_html script copies all the HTML files from the current working directory to the parent of the working directory.
+The script 100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u.